 Social isolation can arise from fixed circumstances rather than by choice.
 For example, isolation can occur when an individual lives in a distant region, does not have access to transportation or has to remain socially distanced in order to limit the exposure to infectious diseases.
 A person would have no choice but to remain at home, thus missing out on opportunities to engage in social functions.
 Unemployment and the loss of a work environment, domestic violence, and financial issues are other circumstances that can prompt seclusion.

-Isolation can be especially prevalent in the geriatric population.
+Unsurprisingly, isolation can be especially prevalent in the geriatric population.
 Retirement, declining health, and uninvolved family members can contribute to isolation in the elderly.
 The elderly population may lack friends and acquaintances, and if they do have them, their friends may rarely call or visit them.

-Social isolation may be purposeful and can result when individuals deliberately withdraw themselves from civilization.
+Social isolation may, at times, be purposeful and can result when individuals deliberately withdraw themselves from civilization.
 One may even attempt to rationalize their seclusion by classifying it as pleasurable.
 There are several reasons why one may isolate themselves from others.
 People may seclude themselves if they have a health condition or disability due to fear of being stigmatized.
 Grief, loss, and bereavement can also be reasons for isolating behaviors.

 Discontinuing isolating behaviors may be difficult, but is critical in overcoming social isolation.
 Individuals can increase socialization with others by joining a club, engaging in a new hobby, or volunteering.
 Obtaining a pet can teach a person how to form an emotional connection, which may then make it easier to form one with other people.
-However one chooses to seek help, it is important to remember that connection with others is necessary to uphold emotional and physical well-being.
+However one chooses to seek help, it is important to remember that connecting with others is necessary in maintaining emotional and physical well-being.